fleetdm/fleet/articles/macos-setup-experience.md

 2. Click "Upload" and select a script (.sh file) from the file picker modal.
 Once the script is uploaded, you can use the buttons on the script in the web UI to download or delete the script.

-3. Boot up your test Mac and verify that the script runs.
-You should see a window pop up after MDM enrollment that will show the status of the script execution. **Note**: the setup experience script will run last, after all other steps have completed.

 ### Configuring via REST API

 Fleet also provides a REST API for managing setup experience software and scripts programmatically.
 Learn more about Fleet's [REST API](https://fleetdm.com/docs/rest-api/rest-api).

 ### Configuring via GitOps

 To manage setup experience software and script using Fleet's best practice GitOps, check out the `macos_setup` key in the GitOps reference documentation [here](https://fleetdm.com/docs/configuration/yaml-files#macos-setup)

 <meta name="category" value="guides">